nayibor/iso8583_erl/README.md

 This is a minimalist library for  packing and unpacking iso8583 financial messages.

-It accepts a module which contains specification information about fields,mti,bitmap  for your interchange.
+It accepts a specification file which contains information about fields,mti,bitmap  for your interchange.

 It then uses those specifications to then pack and unpack iso messages for your interchange.